MMN0001/llm-notes/llm.md

 3. SwiGLU activation function from PaLM: replace ReLU by SwiGLU activation function.

 4. Rotary Embeddings from GPTNeo: remove the absolute positional embeddings, add RoPE.

+## Build-up from Scratch

+### tokenizer：

+SentencePiece(Byte-Pair Encoding algorithm): runs on UTF-8 encoded strings.
+First used in GPT-2.

+3 functions of tokenizer:

+1: train tokenizer vocabulary and merges on a given text.

+2: encode from text to tokens

+3: decode from tokens to text

+basic tokenizer class: train, encode, decode